 Who young people were with when they gambled

-Most (74 percent) young people who have experience of gambling were with their parents and/or guardians the last time they did so.
-As shown as follows in Figure 24, 43 percent were with their siblings or friends aged 17 or under and 22 percent were with older siblings or friends.
-This reflects findings reported for specific gambling activities, which show that young people are rarely alone when they gamble.
+Most (74 percent) young people who have experience of gambling were with their parents or guardians the last time they did so.
+Young people are rarely alone when they gamble; as shown in Figure 25, 39 percent were with their friends aged 17 or under and 27 percent were with siblings or friends aged 17 or under.

 GAMSPEND2.
-Last time you did this activity and/or these activities who were you with?
+Last time you did [this activity or these activities] who were you with?

 Note: This is a multiple response question, so the responses shown will not add up to 100 percent.